cetorchia/climate-map/README.md

 ## Nginx setup

-Use the following config to serve the climate map.
+Use the following nginx config to serve the climate map.

 ```
 server {